 Another restaurant to grace the La Liste best of 2019, King David Hotel’s La Régence infuses classical fine dining with passion and creativity.
 Executive Chef David Biton was born and raised in Jerusalem and has been an innovator of haute-cuisine since the age of 21.
 Biton invites diners to experience contemporary Israeli cuisine as performance art, inspired by fresh, seasonal, and local produce.
 Select from their main menu, which includes veal sweetbreads with Jerusalem artichoke, lamb chops with onion stew and parsley cream, and Rossini duck breast with mangold leaves, or indulge in their tasting menu for a culinary adventure guaranteed to elevate and entice your palate.

-Ilan Garusi, former owner and chef at the infamous Chakra, now serves up exquisite Mediterranean cuisine in a relaxed atmosphere at Satya.
-While the main menu is simply divine, featuring dishes like oxtail tortellini, crispy Asian trout, and surf ‘n’ turf pappardelle pasta, a chef’s pick and a tasting menu are also available for gastronomic thrill-seekers.
+Ilan Garusi, former owner and chef at Chakra, now serves up exquisite Mediterranean cuisine in a relaxed atmosphere at Satya.
+The main menu is simply divine, featuring dishes like oxtail tortellini, crispy Asian trout, and surf ‘n’ turf pappardelle pasta.
+Or a chef’s pick and a tasting menu are also available for gastronomic thrill-seekers.

-Celebrity chef Avi Levy, winner of MasterChef Israel in 2011, shares his Algerian and Moroccan heritage on a plate as his mother kneads pastry dough in the corner.
+Celebrity chef Avi Levy won MasterChef Israel in 2011.
+Now he shares his Algerian and Moroccan heritage on a plate as his mother kneads pastry dough in the corner.
 Good luck focusing on the menu as the sizzling spices and vibrant colors set fire to your appetite.
-Hamotzi has something for everyone, with vegan options like hummus, fried cauliflower, and Algerian maakoud (fried leek and potato pie), as well as boulettes (Algerian meatballs), filet of dennis, lamb kebabs, and Agadir mixed grill for carnivorous appetites.
+Hamotzi has something for everyone.
+They serve vegan options like hummus, fried cauliflower, and Algerian maakoud (fried leek and potato pie).
+They also serve boulettes (Algerian meatballs), filet of dennis, lamb kebabs, and Agadir mixed grill for carnivorous appetites.
 Hamotzi also offers cooking classes and workshops for foodies who want to learn from the MasterChef and bring the kitchen home with them.